uriellua14/log-analysis/README.md

 2. Download the log file to analyze

-3. Install python, necesary libraries, and run tara.py
+3. Install python, necesary libraries (requirements.txt), and run tara.py

 ## Enter on Windows Terminal to install necessary libraries and python